4¢ Senator George W. Norris

 George W. Norris (1861-1944)

-Born in Ohio, George W. Norris moved to Beaver City, Nebraska, in 1885, after graduating from college.
-He served as a county attorney and district judge before being elected to the U.S. Congress in 1902.
+Norris moved to Beaver City, Nebraska, in 1885 to practice law.
+He served as a county attorney and district judge before being elected to the US Congress in 1902.
 In 1910, Norris led the political battle to free the House from the dictator-like control of Speaker Joseph Cannon.
-After serving in the House of Representatives for 10 years, Norris was elected to the U.S. Senate.
+After serving in the House of Representatives for 10 years, Norris was elected to the US Senate.

-Although he was a Republican, George W. Norris was one of greatest independent politicians in American history.
+Although he was a Republican, Norris was one of greatest independent politicians in American history.
 Norris opposed America’s entry into World War I and the League of Nations.
-He is best remembered for sponsoring the Tennessee Valley Authority (TVA) and the Rural Electrification Act (REA), which eventually brought electricity to rural areas across America.
+He is best remembered for sponsoring the Tennessee Valley Authority (TVA) and the Rural Electrification Act (REA).

-Norris was crucial in passing the 20th Amendment, often called the “Lame Duck” amendment, which shortened the time between congressional elections and the first meeting of the new Congress.
+Norris also helped create the Norris-La Guardia Act, which outlawed companies from making prospective employees agree not to join labor unions.
+And he was crucial in passing the 20th Amendment, often called the “Lame Duck” amendment, which shortened the time between congressional elections and the first meeting of the new Congress.
 This reduced the influence of congressional members who had been defeated in elections.
 The rise of Fascism and Nazism greatly concerned Norris, and he supported sending aid to Great Britain during the early years of World War II.

 After 30 years in the Senate, Norris retired in 1943 saying, “I have done my best to repudiate wrong and evil in government affairs.
 He died on September 2, 1944.

 Norris was one of the eight senators John F. Kennedy profiled in his 1957 book Profiles in Courage.
 A group of scholars that same year also said he was the top choice for the best five senators in US history.